Monroeville Disc Golf Course

 .

-Hole 13 – is a short par 3.
-Don’t go too far left, or there is a steep downhill.
+Hole 13 – is a straight par 3.
+Don’t go too far left, or there is a steep downhill (very easy to lose your disc).
 Don’t try to climb down, just walk all the way around back to 12 fairway to get it.
-Very elevated baskets again makes birdies more difficult, but the surrounding trees help block the wind.
+It has very elevated baskets which makes birdies more difficult, but the surrounding trees help block the wind.

 .